The World's Only Test Security Blog

 Read more about the security strengths and weaknesses of proctors in our white paper.

-These testing innovations make it possible for you to create an exam that displays unique test questions to each test taker.
-This means that someone cannot simply go online and memorize questions and answers that someone else stole, because they won’t see the same questions on their exam!
-This, my friends, is the future of testing.
+These testing innovations make it possible for you to create an exam that displays unique test questions to each test taker, which means examinees won't benefit from going online and memorizing questions & answers that someone else stole.

 Authenticating a test taker is the process of asking three vital questions: